SDEprojects/SDE4-CDK-TheHauntingOfAmazonHill/README.md

 ####----New---
 1. User will experience combat with randomly assigned minighosts on each play through
 2. User will be able to add notes to journal when needed, and critical notes are added automatically
+3. User will be able to view the rules from a menu whenever desired

 - System Accessibility
 1. System shall take input from user and perform correct function